The Prestige (film): Critical response

 Claudia Puig of USA Today described the film as "one of the most innovative, twisting, turning art films of the past decade."
 Drew McWeeny gave the film a glowing review, saying it demands repeat viewing, with Peter Travers of Rolling Stone agreeing.
 On At the Movies with Ebert and Roeper, Richard Roeper and guest critic A.O.
 Scott gave the film a "two thumbs up" rating.
-Todd Gilchrist of IGN applauded the performances of Jackman and Bale whilst praising Nolan for making "this complex story as easily understandable and effective as he made the outwardly straightforward comic book adaptation (Batman Begins) dense and sophisticated... any truly great performance is almost as much showmanship as it is actual talent, and Nolan possesses both in spades."
+Todd Gilchrist of IGN applauded the performances of Jackman and Bale whilst praising Nolan for making "this complex story as easily understandable and effective as he made the outwardly straightforward comic book adaptation (Batman Begins) dense and sophisticated ... any truly great performance is almost as much showmanship as it is actual talent, and Nolan possesses both in spades."
 CNN.com and Village Voice film critic Tom Charity listed it among his best films of 2006.
 Philip French of The Observer recommended the film, comparing the rivalry between the two main characters to that of Mozart and Salieri in the highly acclaimed Amadeus.

 On the other hand, Dennis Harvey of Variety criticized the film as gimmicky, though he felt the cast did well in underwritten roles.
 Kirk Honeycutt of The Hollywood Reporter felt that characters "...are little more than sketches.
 Remove their obsessions, and the two magicians have little personality."
 Nonetheless, the two reviewers praised David Bowie as Tesla, as well as the production values and cinematography.
 On a simpler note, Emanuel Levy has said: "Whether viewers perceive The Prestige as intricately complex or just unnecessarily complicated would depend to a large degree on their willingness to suspend disbelief for two hours."
 He gave the film a B grade.

 Roger Ebert gave the film three stars out of four, describing the revelation at the end as a "fundamental flaw" and a "cheat."
 He wrote, "The pledge of Nolan's The Prestige is that the film, having been metaphorically sawed in two, will be restored; it fails when it cheats, as, for example, if the whole woman produced on the stage were not the same one so unfortunately cut in two."
-R.J.
-Carter of The Trades felt, "I love a good science fiction story; just tell me in advance."
-He gave the film a B−.
 Christopher Priest, who wrote the novel the film is based on, saw it three times as of January 5, 2007, and his reaction was "'Well, holy shit.'
 I was thinking, 'God, I like that,' and 'Oh, I wish I'd thought of that.'"

 The film has grown in stature since its release.
 In 2009, The A.V.
 Club named The Prestige as one of the best films of the 2000s.
 The film was included in American Cinematographer's "Best-Shot Film of 1998-2008" list, ranking at 36.
 More than 17,000 people around the world participated in the final vote.
 In 2020, Empire magazine ranked it among "The 100 Greatest Movies Of The 21st Century".